syncfusion-content/xamarin-docs/Xamarin/Chips/DataTemplateSelector.md

 ---
 layout: post
-title: DataTemplateSelector in Xamarin Chips control | Syncfusion<sup>®</sup>
+title: DataTemplateSelector in Xamarin Chips control | Syncfusion®
-description: Learn about DataTemplateSelector support in Syncfusion<sup>®</sup> Xamarin Chips control, its elements and more.
+description: Learn about DataTemplateSelector support in Syncfusion® Xamarin Chips control, its elements and more.
 platform: xamarin
 control: Chips
 documentation: ug